Brecksville, Ohio: Private schools

+Julie Billiart Schools, Brecksville is a Catholic founded education program that serves students from Kindergarten through 8th grade with mild to moderate autism, anxiety, ADHD, dyslexia, and other learning differences.

 South Suburban Montessori School, located in Brecksville's Blossom Hill Complex, provides a Montessori education to children between 18 months and 14 years of age.

 Colleges

 Stautzenberger College has a campus in Brecksville.
 Associate degrees and Board certifications are offered in: